x-model/jmodel/libs/ng-model/README.md

-# core
+# ng-model

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test core` to execute the unit tests.
+Run `nx test ng-model` to execute the unit tests.